thangchung/dapr-labs/polyglot/docs/part-2.md

 > spin new
 ```

-Choose `http-rust`, then type a name is `kitchen-api`, you can see the structure as:
+Choose `http-rust`, then type the name `kitchen-api`, you can see the structure as:

 ```sh
 > cd kitchen-api